Computer Science: GCSE, IB & A level

 Aims & Course Content

-development.
-It combines the development of a theoretical basis for how computers work with a hands-on practical approach allowing the students to develop programming skills by writing high-level programming languages.
-The course will be taught with the programming language of Python, a simple yet powerful language that is easy to learn from.
+The OCR GCSE Computer Science course serves as an introduction to the world of professional software development within an independent school environment.
+It combines the development of a theoretical basis for how computers work with a hands-on practical approach, allowing the students to develop programming skills by writing high-level programming languages.
+The course will be taught with the programming language of Python, a simple yet powerful language that is easy to learn from as part of Malvern College’s GCSE Computer Science programme in the Sixth Form pathway.

 Assessment Details